hazelcast/hazelcast/site/docs/tutorials/cdc.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-The output in the Jet members log should look something like this (we also log what we put in the `IMap` sink thanks to the `peek()` stage we inserted):
+The output in the Jet member's log should look something like this (we also log what we put in the `IMap` sink thanks to the `peek()` stage we inserted):